aik0n/Utils.DotNetCore.Serilog/README.md

 Supports (out of a box):

 1. Standard set of sinks - Console, File, Seq, MS SQL
-2. One unusual PersistenceFile sink
-3. A few common enrichers - FromLogContext, WithMachineName, Environment
+2. A few common enrichers - FromLogContext, WithMachineName, Environment
-4. Expressions - to add ability filter logs or create different files with different logs, etc.
+3. Expressions - to add ability filter logs or create different files with different logs, etc.
-5. ASP .NET Core logging middleware
+4. ASP .NET Core logging middleware
-6. Extension methods to log with context
+5. Extension methods to log with context
-7. Integration with .NET Core dependency injection
+6. Integration with .NET Core dependency injection
-8. Logger setup using configuration (settings file)
+7. Logger setup using configuration (settings file)

 ## How to use